jessicamalloy/TerraformCICD/deploy-cicd/README.md

 This service provides an example of how an automated Terraform deployment can be set up and run in AWS.
 It consists of two sets of Terraform files:

-- **Service Terraform:** This works the same as all of our other services' pipelines, where it builds the service and deploys it.
-The Terraform consists of the database, VPC, etc. This Terraform exists in the `deploy/` directory and can be deployed independently, similar to our other services.
+- **Service Terraform:**
+  - Terraform deploys the actual service, e.g., RDS, ECS, VPC, etc.
+  - Generated via dotnet-graphql-template, should resemble other dotnet services
+  - Deployed manually or automatically via CICD pipeline
+  - Located in the `deploy/` directory

+- **CICD Terraform:**
-- **CICD Terraform:** These files create a pipeline on AWS that runs the terraform commands - `init`, `plan`, and `apply` - that deploy the service Terraform.
-The CICD Terraform exists in the `deploy-cicd` directory.
+  - These files create a pipeline on AWS that runs the terraform commands - `init`, `plan`, and `apply` - that deploy the service Terraform
+  - Deployed manually only
+  - Located in `deploy-cicd/` directory

-This README will walk through how to deploy the pipeline and the major components of the architecture.
+This README will walk through how to deploy the CICD Terraform and the major components of the architecture.

 ## Deployment